uni-halle/gerbil/README.md

         git clone https://github.com/uni-halle/gerbil.git

 3. Compile the Sources.
-Gerbil comes with a CMake that shold work for various operating systems.
+Gerbil comes with a CMake Script that shold work for various operating systems.
 CMake will automatically detect whether all mandatory and optional libraries are available at your system.

         cd gerbil
         mkdir build